GFlisch/Arc4u.Guidance.Doc/Guidance2022.2.1/Guidance2022.2.1.10.md

 ## Add Csp

-If you want to protect your service and Blazor application from exploit (via the browser) you have to define some headers and also manage the Content-Security-Policy.<br>
+If you want to protect your service and service hosting Blazor application from exploit (via the browser) you have to define some headers and also manage the Content-Security-Policy.<br>
 This is an endpoint added by your service that will be used by your browser to inform what is allowed or not to do!<br>
 This file will block for example inline scripts and protect you against script injection...